antonioDataScience/app/README.md

-Application for downloading pictures.
+An application for downloading pictures.
 GUI <br>
 Ubuntu PC operating system.<br>
 Clone or Download: https://github.com/antonioDataScience/app.git<br>
 Go to app/dist/api/ and start "api" service if you want. <br>